Biden expressed "deep concerns" to Putin over Ukraine, White House says

 The statement said the two leaders tasked their teams to "follow up, and the U.S. will do so in close coordination with allies and partners."
 Mr. Biden and Putin also discussed "the U.S.-Russia dialogue on Strategic Stability, a separate dialogue on ransomware, as well as joint work on regional issues such as Iran."

-White House national security adviser Jake Sullivan told reporters Tuesday afternoon the U.S. and allies would implement strong economic measures and other measures if Russia invades Ukraine.
+White House national security adviser Jake Sullivan told reporters Tuesday afternoon the U.S. and allies would implement economic sanctions and provide material support for NATO allies in Eastern Europe if Russia further invades Ukraine.
 Sullivan described the meeting as a "useful" one, full of back-and-forth discussion.
+Sullivan declined to go into details about Russia's side of the discussion.

 Tens of thousands of Russian troops have amassed at the Ukraine border, months after thousands of troops assembled at the border in the spring.
 But unlike last spring's buildup, which was regarded as a show of force, U.S. intelligence officials are warning that this one could be in preparation for an actual incursion into the Donbass region of Eastern Ukraine.